grafana/loki/docs/sources/configure/_index.md

 # Compression algorithm for bloom block pages.
 # CLI flag: -bloom-compactor.block-encoding
 [bloom_block_encoding: <string> | default = "none"]

-# Maximum number of blocks will be downloaded in parallel by the Bloom Gateway.
-# CLI flag: -bloom-gateway.blocks-downloading-parallelism
-[bloom_gateway_blocks_downloading_parallelism: <int> | default = 50]

-# Interval for computing the cache key in the Bloom Gateway.
-# CLI flag: -bloom-gateway.cache-key-interval
-[bloom_gateway_cache_key_interval: <duration> | default = 15m]

-# The maximum bloom block size.
-A value of 0 sets an unlimited size.
-Default is
-# 200MB.
-The actual block size might exceed this limit since blooms will be
-# added to blocks until the block exceeds the maximum block size.
-# CLI flag: -bloom-compactor.max-block-size
-[bloom_compactor_max_block_size: <int> | default = 200MB]

 # Allow user to send structured metadata in push payload.
 # CLI flag: -validation.allow-structured-metadata